megan-e-obrien/novascotia_roadindex/README.md

 **RoadIndexModel.py** - Original Road Index model

-**RoadIndexModel_Species** - Road Index model designed to calculate values for specific species of the user's choosing
+**RoadIndexModel_Species.py** - Road Index model designed to calculate values for specific species of the user's choosing

 Figure S1.
 Histogram of road density values for 1 km2 tiles covering the land area of Nova Scotia.